A class of Petrov-Galerkin Krylov methods for algebraic Riccati equations: Concluding Remarks

 \section{Concluding Remarks}

 So far, the orthogonal projection onto the block rational Krylov subspace $\mathfrak{K}_j$ \eqref{eq_rationalKrylov} or onto the extended block Krylov subspace $\kappa_j(A^H,C^H) + \kappa_j(A^{-H},A^{-H}C^H)$ for the standard block Krylov subspace $\kappa_j(A^H,C^H)$ \eqref{eq_standardKrylov} has been considered in the literature in connection with projection methods for solving large Riccati equations.
 Here, for the first time, we have explicitly considered the projection of the Riccati equation onto the block rational Krylov subspace $\mathcal{K}_j$ \eqref{eq_ratKryohneC}.
 The projections need not be orthogonal.
 Like the resulting projected small-scale Riccati equation, the projections are determined by the matrices in the BRAD corresponding to $\mathfrak{K}_j$.
 An efficient way to evaluate the norm of the residual has been derived.
 Instead of the norm of an $n \times n$ matrix, the norm of a readily available $2p \times 2p$ matrix has to be computed.
 This implies that the rank of the residual matrix is $2p.$ The idea of truncating the resulting approximate solution has been proposed.
 By employing this idea, the rank of the approximate solution can be effectively reduced further while increasing the accuracy obtained for the corresponding subspace dimension.
 It has been proven that the truncated approximate solution can be interpreted as the solution of the Riccati residual projected to a subspace of the Krylov subspace $\mathcal{K}_j.$ This gives a way to efficiently evaluate the norm of the resulting residual.
-Numerical experiments demonstrate that the convergence of the proposed projection methods generally follows the same pattern as the convergence of the RADI algorithm.
-Among all the evaluated versions, the general projection method with orthogonal projection exhibits the best convergence behavior; in most cases, it even outperforms the RADI algorithm.
+Numerical experiments demonstrate that the convergence of the proposed projection methods generally follows the same pattern as the convergence of the RADI and the RKSM algorithm.
+Among all the evaluated versions, the general projection method with orthogonal projection exhibits the best convergence behavior.
+The Petrov-Galerkin scenario allows for more freedom in the choice of the search space.
+This could possibly provide a remedy and better performance for the Petrov-Galerkin projection approach when a suitable strategy for choosing $\underline{L}_j$ and the set of shifts has been found.
 However, the RADI approach requires less computational time than the projection method.